mhweiner/brek/README.md

 **😃 Simple, easy-to-use, safe, and stable**
 - All settings are in simple, easily readable & logic free `.json` files.
 - Enforces a simple and sensible folder structure
-- Limited yet powerful feature set with clean documentation
+- Comprehensive yet easy to understand documentation
-- Small, simple, and modular codebase written in Typescript with no dependencies.
+- Small, modular, and unit-tested codebase written in Typescript **with no dependencies**.

 **💪 Flexible & powerful**
 - Provides for overrides via CLI without polluting the CLI argument namespace